Marc-AC-93/testing-challenge/Resolution/Resolution.md

 #### Error Conditions:

-I'm going to group the errors to explain them since many share the same objective:
+I'm going to group the error conditions to explain the tests since many of them are sharing the same objective:

 - **POST:** Error when sending a POST without the mandatory fields.
 - **GET-PUT-DELETE:** Error when sending a GET with an incorrect book_id.